 - Write a naive

-otherwise.
+dividesfunction that takes two integer inputs and returnstrueif the first divides the second and returnsfalseotherwise.
 This naive function should only use addition, subtraction, multiplication, and comparison.Some test values:

-solutionmodule NumberTheory::Naive def divides(b, a) return false if b == 0 return divides(-b, a) if b < 0 return divides(b, -a) if a < 0 multiple = 0 while multiple < a multiple += b end multiple == a end end
+solutionmodule NumberTheory::Naive def divides(b, a) return false if b == 0 return divides(-b, a) if b < 0 return divides(b, -a) if a < 0 multiple = 0 while multiple < a multiple += b end multiple == a end end Prove that every nonzero integer divides 0.

 solutionFor any nonzero integer $ b $, we can express $ 0 $ as $ 0 = b \cdot 0 $, which proves that $ b \mid 0 $.